kekse1/v4/docs/modules/web/animate.md

 > use the `.animate()` of your HTML elements!

 ## Native mode
-First, if `_options.native = true`, nothing will change - then it's the default behavior of the Animation.
+First, if `_options.managed = false`, nothing will change - then it's the default behavior of the Animation.
 If left out or set `false`, the changes described below will be applied.

 ## First problem: Persistance